KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

 # In a BPM workflow, signal to advance when stopped at a user task

 This use case will illustrate how to move a process to the next step when stopped at a human user task using an external signal.

+Refer the above diagram of process workflow and look for __Fulfullied Signal__.

+Follow the steps to add Signal in workflow.

+1. From the *Intermediate Events* section of the toolbar panel, need to drag a __Catching Intermediate Signal__ event onto the process design canvas.

+	* Place the event below the __Diverging Parallel Gateway__, just after the __Pre-Accept Shipment User Task__.
+    * Set a new `fulfilled` signal reference in the *Implementation/Execution > Signal* section of the signal event properties editor.
+	* Add a sequence flow from the __Parallel Gateway__ event to the new __Catching Intermediate Signal__ event.
+    * Add a sequence flow from the new __Catching Intermediate Signal__ event to __Diverging Exclusive Gateway__ which is placed before __Complete User Task__.

+1. Save your process changes and close the design view.

+1. Deploy your custom project and test creating a new instance of process with ID: __YOUR_DEVCENTER_ACCOUNT_KEY.YOUR_CUSTOM_SYNC_WORKFLOW_NAME__.

+1. Once you have a new process instance created.

+1. Navigate to the *Menu > Manage > Process Instances* section of Business Central.

+	* Once redirected to the *Manage Process Instances* section of Business Central, click on __Actions option of your process instance.
+	* From the Actions menu, select __Signal__ option.
+	* Then __Signaling Process Instance__ window is opened.
+Pass __Signal Name as `fulfilled` and click on Signal button.
+	* From the process instance detail view, select Diagram and review the current state of workflow execution.
+It is showing as __Completed.